List of Hyperdimension Neptunia characters: CPU Candidates

-First appearing in Mk2, she is the younger and more dominant of Blanc's twin sisters.
+First appearing in Mk2, she is the younger and more dominant of Blanc's two younger sisters.
 She has long brown hair, blue eyes, and dresses mainly in a light pink and white winter coat and hat, with a blue bowtie and purse.
 She is talkative and sometimes rowdy.
 Her name is based on Random-access memory (RAM) and her portable video game counterpart is also the Nintendo DS.
 She transforms into White Sister as well, with light blue eyes and sporting pink hair in an asymmetrical bob with the left side being longer, and the same uniform as her sister but mirror imaged.